 Information for bookers

-We are currently taking bookings for Summer 2020.
-For booking enquiries, please contact us on email@example.com.
+Due to current covid restrictions, we are currently taking bookings for 2021 for our covid-safe show only.
+For booking enquiries, please contact us on firstname.lastname@example.org.